Glossary Contact us

 Compiler

-It takes code you write in a high-level language (like Python, JavaScript, or Java) — which is easy for humans to read — and turns it into a lower-level form that computers can work with.
+A special translator for computers.
+It takes code written in a High-level Programming Language (such as Python, JavaScript, or Java) and converts it into a lower-level form that a computer can execute.

 This lower-level form could be: